9 Positive Signs After Embryo Transfer

 Q: How do I know if embryo transfer was successful?

-A: The only way to confirm if the embryo transfer was successful is through a pregnancy test.
+A: The only way to confirm if the embryo was successful is through a pregnancy test.
 This is typically done around two weeks after the transfer.
 If the test is positive, it indicates that the embryo has been implanted and the woman is pregnant.

 Q: What are the symptoms of positive IVF?